-A negative question is a question that contains the word not or a negative verb contraction like didn’t (did not), weren’t (were not), etc.
+A negative question is a question that contains the word not or a negative verb contraction like didn’t (did not), weren’t (were not) et cetera.

-Similar to question tags, you can use a negative question to confirm something you believe to be true.
-In the example below, you’re pretty sure everyone has heard the news but you just want to confirm.
-So you ask:
+Similar to question tags, you can use a negative question to confirm something you believe to be true:

 Didn’t you hear the news?
 Sally won the marathon.